 The charity asks for a donation of £30 for the use of an electric mobility scooter and £10 for a manual wheelchair.

 Event Mobility is also present at a number of other events.
 For further information please visit their website www.eventmobility.org.uk.

 Once approved, Access customers will be provided with a wristband giving them access to the viewing platforms and accessible toilets.

 A Personal Assistant will be provided a different wristband also allowing access to the platforms when accompanying the disabled guest.

 Any friends and family who are camping with the disabled customer will also be wristbanded allowing them access to the accessible campsite.

 Day ticket holders can collect their wristbands from either of the viewing platforms (when they are operating) or from the Organisers Office in the main field.

 Campers will be provided with wristbands when they arrive on site.

-To apply for an Accessible Campsite permit, you must first purchase a weekend camping ticket.
-Once you have your ticket reference number, please follow the Access Requirements process
+To apply for an Accessible Campsite permit, you must first purchase a Weekend with Camping ticket.
+Once you have your ticket reference number, please follow the Access Requirements process.

 Due to limited space in the Accessible Campsite, we need to be strict on how much space each group is allocated.
 Therefore, space will be allocated based on individual requirements by our Accessibility Campsite Manager.